natecraddock/workspaces.nvim/README.md

 The setup function registers the following command:

-* `:Workspaces [subcommand] [args]`
+`:Workspaces [subcommand] [args]`

 subcommand is one of **add**, **remove**, **list**, or **open**.
 Autocomplete of subcommands and workspace names is provided. *opening* a workspace means to change the current directory to that workspace's path.

-  * **add** [name] [path]
+* `:Workspaces add [name] [path]`

   If both name and path are omitted, the current working directory will be registered as a workspace, with the last path segment as the name.

   If only name is provided, one of two actions will follow.
 (1) if name looks like a path, that path will be registered, (2) otherwise the current working directory will be registered as a workspace, with the given name.

   if both name and path are provided, the workspace with name and path will be registered.

-  * **remove** [name]
+* `:Workspaces remove [name]`

   If name is omitted, the workspace registered in the current working directory will be removed, if it exists.

   If name is provided, the specified workspace will be removed.

-  * **list**
+* `:Workspaces list`

   Prints all workspaces.

-  * **open** [name]
+* `:Workspaces open [name]`

   Opens the named workspace.

 See `:h workspaces-usage` for more information on the commands.